Security by Design

 Execution architecture

-Every action should have context.
+Every action has context.

 01